TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe32_inventory_item/README.md

 https://gist.github.com/williewillus/c8dc2a1e7963b57ef436c699f25a710d
 https://mcforge.readthedocs.io/en/latest/datastorage/capabilities/

+The terminology that Forge uses for capabilities is a bit confusing, because they use the same word (Capability) to refer to both the type of Capability (eg Capability<IItemHandler> such as CapabilityItemHandler.ITEM_HANDLER_CAPABILITY) and the "storage" class ('interface instance') that the Capability supplies (e.g. IItemHandler)

+The key concepts you need to understand:
+1) A Capability represents some extra functionality that is added to your object (ItemStack, Entity, etc)
+2) Your object needs to have a CapabilityProvider.
+This is used for two main purposes
+  1) When Forge wants to know if your object supports a given Capability<Type>, it asks the CapabilityProvider using the getCapability() method.
+If the type is supported, the CapabilityProvider returns the corresponding interface instance, which Forge then uses to interact with the Capability.
+  2) To read/write the Capability information to permanent storage, i.e. NBT tags.
+3) A CapabilityProvider can be attached to objects in one of two ways:
+  1) By overriding the appropriate method for the object (eg IForgeItem::initCapabilities()), which is useful for classes that you have added to the game yourself
+  2) Using AttachCapabilitiesEvent, which allows you to attach your own Capability to vanilla objects
+4) Each instance of your object gets its own instance of CapabilityProvider
+5) The CapabilityProvider uses "Lazy initialisation", i.e. instead of fully initialising your interface instance when the CapabilityProvider is created, it waits until the first time that someone requests the interface instance.

+A concrete example:
+We want to give our ItemFlowerBag the ability to store Flowers.
+1) The Capability that lets us do this is CapabilityItemHandler.ITEM_HANDLER_CAPABILITY.
+This Capability has a corresponding interface instance of ItemStackhandlerFlowerBag, which can store up to 16 ItemStacks.
+2) Our CapabilityProvider is CapabilityProviderFlowerBag.
+  1) When CapabilityProviderFlowerBag::getCapability is called with the CapabilityItemHandler.ITEM_HANDLER_CAPABILITY, it returns an ItemStackhandlerFlowerBag, which the caller can use to look in the bag or add more flowers.
+  2) When an ItemFlowerBag is saved to disk, CapabilityProviderFlowerBag writes the ItemStackhandlerFlowerBag to NBT.
+Likewise, when loading an ItemFlowerBag, CapabilityProviderFlowerBag reads the ItemStackhandlerFlowerBag out of NBT.
+3) We attach the CapabilityProviderFlowerBag using ItemFlowerBag::initCapabilities
+4) This creates a new instance of CapabilityProviderFlowerBag for each time that an ItemFlowerBag ItemStack is created
+5) Our CapabilityProviderFlowerBag does not actually create an ItemStackhandlerFlowerBag until the first time that someone calls CapabilityProviderFlowerBag::getCapability

+In this example, we use a GUI to interact with the Capability via a Container:
+The GUI talks to the Container, which manipulates the ItemStackHandlerFlowerBag that it obtained from the ItemFlowerBag.

+You might wonder what the point of using a Capability is- you could instead just use your ItemStack methods to keep its own ItemStackHandler as a field, and handle the loading/saving to NBT directly.
+The advantage of using the Capability is that other mods will be able to interact with the ItemStack to retrieve items from it.
+For an ItemFlowerBag that might not be terribly useful, but if you are making a new block container of some sort, then it might be important.

 ItemHandlerHelper

 This example shows how to make an inventory block with added functionality similar to a furnace (with a few extra slots).
 It builds on example MBE30 for a simple inventory block.